equinor/fmu-dataio/docs/datamodel.rst

 As a general rule, the consumer of data is responsible for figuring out how a specific data object shall be displayed.
 However, we use this block to communicate preferences from the data producers perspective.

 We also maintain this block due to legacy reasons.
-No logic should be placed on the ``display`` block.
+No data filtering logic should be placed on the ``display`` block.

 * **display.name**: A display-friendly version of ``data.name``.
 * **display.subtitle**: A display-friendly subtitle.